1sparo1/CoderMerlin-X-VScode/README.md

     "password": "password123"
 }
 ```
-After finishing, save the file with "Ctrl + s", and you can close the file.
+After finishing, save the file with ***"Ctrl + s"***, and you can close the file.
 Once you do, a pop-up on the lower right-hand corner will appear.
 In the lower right corner, Click accept.

 If everything went right, a prompt should appear at the top of the application.